DMLGuide/DMLGuide.github.io/examples/GN.md

 </details>

 {: .warning }
-> Seed
+> **Seed**
 >
-> We haven't set the random number seed deliberately here to so that you can re-run the results multiple times and to illustrate how the results will vary based on the randomization of the cross-fit split and any randomization used by the learners.
+> We deliberately haven't set the random number seed here to so that you can re-run the results multiple times and to illustrate how the results will vary based on the randomization of the cross-fit split and any randomization used by the learners.

 Typically the DML short-stacked results are quite close to the original linear specification use by G-N. A natural interpretation is that the G-N results still stand in this robustness check.
 This does not mean, however, that the linear specification was the "right" choice.
 Depending on the randomization in the cross-fit split and the learners, the short-stacking weights will typically put a low weight on unregularized OLS.
 The random forest learner will also typically get a substantial weight in both of the conditional expectation estimates.
 This suggests that some nonlinearity is present, but that the assumption of linearity does not substantially affect the results.